Home » Europe » Schengen Area – Everything You Need to Know

 Austria Schengen Country

 Austria, located in central Europe, is bordered by eight countries.
-It is one of the richest countries in the world in terms of per capita income and GDP.
+It is one of the richest countries in the world, with per capita income and GDP.
 It signed the Schengen agreement in 1995 but implemented it more than two years later, on December 1, 1997.

 2. Belgium

-Belgium, in Western Europe, is listed was among the first five countries that to joined the Schengen agreement on June 14, 1985, and it was implemented it on March 26, 1995.
-It is located in Western Europe, and iIts capital, Brussels, is the European Administrative Center of the Union, which is often referred to as the EU’s capital city.
+Belgium, in Western Europe, was among the first five countries to join the Schengen agreement on June 14, 1985, and it implemented it on March 26, 1995.
+It is located in Western Europe, and its capital, Brussels, is the European Union’s administrative center, often referred to as the EU’s capital city.

 3. Croatia